XaverStiensmeier/questpotionwhateverGenerator/README.md

 # questpotionwhateverGenerator
-Generates Whatever you want at (weighted) random.
+Generates whatever you want at (weighted) random.
 This allows you to create random tables with ease!

 ## plotg.py - The Main Program